 Palomar Institute of Cosmetology can give you in-depth training on the skills needed in the beauty industry.
 After you graduate, you should be ready to pass your licensing exam and launch a successful career in the beauty industry.

-Our 1,600-hour cosmetology program is designed to blend theory and hands-on training with valuable work experience on the salon floor.
-You’ll learn the fundamentals of hair care, skin care, and nail technology and gain a valuable foundation in business and ethics.
+Our 1,200-hour Cosmetology program is designed to blend theory and hands-on training with valuable work experience on the student salon floor.
+You will learn the fundamentals of hair care, skincare, and nail technology and gain a valuable foundation in business and ethics.

 - HAIR CUTTING

 - HAIR STYLING

 The Cosmetology program prepares the student for the State Board Examination.
 The student will receive practical training and technical instruction in the areas of hair, skincare and nails.
 Potential occupations for graduates of this course include Cosmetologist, Hairstylist, Hair Color Specialist, Esthetician, Waxing Specialist, Manicurist, Salon Manager/Owner, Makeup Artist, Fashion Show Stylist, Platform Artist and Educator, Perm Specialist, Nail Care Artists, School Instructor, Salon Coordinator, Salon Sales Consultant, Manufacturer Sales Representative, Director of Education, Distributor’s Sales Representative, Photo and Movie Stylist, Beauty Magazine Writer, Beauty Magazine Editor, Cosmetology School Owner, Beauty Care Marketing, Salon Franchisee, Salon Chain Management, Beauty Care Distributor, Salon Computer Expert, Beauty Care PR Specialist, Research Chemist, Beauty Product Designer, Beauty Business Consultant, and Trade Show Director.

 Palomar Institute of Cosmetology offers both day and evening classes, along with various forms of financial aid.